-Students who have completed their studies (through the completion of the required units necessary for the awarding of the LL.M. degree) by December 2017 are unable to be part of a team.
+Students who have completed their studies (through the completion of the required units necessary for the awarding of the LL.M. degree) by December 2019 are unable to be part of a team.
+Students must be enrolled in an LL.M. or postgraduate law studies at the moment of the competition.